-For example, if you send a terse email and sign-off with “Have a nice day!” then it is clear that you intended to be sarcastic.
-At the same time the recipient will learn a bit about the type of person you are.
+For example, if you send a terse email and sign off with “Have a nice day!” it is clear that you intended to be sarcastic.
+By that approach, the recipient will learn a bit about the type of person you are.

-Without a doubt your choice of a sign-off can portray the overall demeanor behind your email.
+Without a doubt, your choice of sign-off can portray the overall demeanor behind your email.
 Including an indication of how future communications or your professional relationship will proceed.

 Most folks stick with the standard:

-Using the above is not anything unique or special and will be viewed that way.
-Recipients will know that is what you automatically append to all emails.
+Using the above is nothing unique or special and will be viewed that way.
+Standard and formal.
+Recipients will assume that is what you automatically append to all emails.
 It’s safe.

 But let’s think beyond being safe.
-Let’s view your sign-off as an opportunity to make sure your point, purpose and customer service goals are apparent.
+Instead, let’s view your sign-off as an opportunity to make sure your point, purpose, and customer service goals are apparent.